albertofalkon-cmyk/Marketplace_montioring_report/README.md

 - The recompute takes ~3–5 min (the script sets the inputs, clicks **Run**, and verifies the numbers actually refreshed, retrying if needed).
 - Add `--build-only` to rebuild the PDF from the most recent capture without re-running the dashboard.

 ### Interpretive vs. templated output
 If `work/analysis_<vertical>_<end>.json` exists, the report uses that week's **curated** narrative, chart selection, and KPI color-groups (see `report-interpretation-framework.md`).
 Without it, the pipeline still produces a real report with the real charts but a **templated** summary.
 In the full loop, Claude Code writes that JSON each week per the framework.

 ## Notes for Alberto and Next Steps
-- The dashboard link is the **Testing copy** (anonymous recompute, no login).
-Don't forget to change to the original one.
+- The dashboard link is the **Testing copy**.
+Change to the original one.
-- `RUNNER.md` references the **Alberto's** Notion page id and Slack recipient — replace those with your own targets when you run it.
+- `RUNNER.md` references the **Alberto's** Notion page id and Slack recipient.
+Replace those with your own targets when you run it.
 - Reports are **draft-first** to a private Notion page during validation, before sharing more widely.
 - Change the **Hex's API Key** to an non-expiring one.